The following article is being reproduced on our site with the kind permission of the American Racing Pigeon Union

 There are three "conditions" related to pigeons that can affect humans.
 These are Chlamydia, Fungal Infections and Hypersensitive pneumonitis.
 Chlamydia are microbes that are neither bacteria nor virus, but cause respiratory problems in a multitude of animals, including cats.
 It is contracted through contact with bird feces and dust from bird feathers.
 Chlamydia in pigeons is usually very mild, hardly causing any symptoms in the birds, much less humans.
 In fact, pigeons are so resistant to it they have been used as test animals in diagnosing subspecies of Chlamydia.

 Precautionary measures like wearing a surgical or dust mask and wearing rubber gloves while cleaning the cages or loft protects against the possible exposure to this microbe.
-Despite an estimated 18 million bird keepers in the
+Despite an estimated 18 million bird keepers in the United States, according to the CDC, there was only 50 to 100 cases per year through 1993, making it one of the rarest diseases in medicine.

 Fungal infections can affect humans, and animals may be part of the infection cycle.
 Accumulated droppings under proper conditions can be a source of fungal growth.
 The infected droppings can be from all types of animals, including pigeons.
 The fungus produces a mild respiratory infection that can go practically unnoticed.
 The fungal spores are inhaled during cleaning of cages and lofts, just as in the case of Chlamydia.
 Regular cleaning of lofts and cages prevents this situation.